About Pet Insurance

 reimburse you within at least 30 days from receipt of all required information.

 You can track the status of your claims easily online at our Member Center.
+You can also sign up for direct deposit of your reimbursements to get paid even faster.

 What are “usual and customary covered charges?”